ZANZADO EM TRAMA É ARMAÇÃO DE ARAPUCA

 2021 - 2022

-The trap has always been present in my daily life, because my father, Jorge da Costa, is a trap.
-I grew up watching him create objects and capture movements.
-When I think of a family crossing in time, I see that there is always an incomplete choreography that is passed from one to the other, that informs us part of the necessary gestures to cross.
-It is as if to cross the street we are told in advance that we need to look both ways.
-But then we need to learn the step and the way.
-I name as ancestry this part of the gestures that we perform and that guide our survival in the world, it is the piece of choreography that keeps us standing, or teaches us how to get up.
-So, I believe that every dance that populates the space is forged between memory and the body’s own walk in the world.
-We inherit an incomplete choreography so that we can multiply the paths.
+It is as if, to cross the street, we were told beforehand to look both ways, but then we must learn the step and the path on our own.
+I call ancestry this part of the gestures we perform, those that guide our survival in the world, the fragment of choreography that keeps us standing or teaches us how to rise.
+I believe every dance inhabiting space is forged between memory and the body’s own way of walking through the world.
+We inherit an incomplete choreography so that we may multiply the paths.